vince15dk/blockchain/README.md

 ```
 <br/>

-### open 5 separate bashes to run nodes on different port from 3001~3005
+### open 5 separate bashes to run each node on different port from 3001~3005
 ```bash
 npm run node_1
 npm run node_2